aitoroses/floxide/docs/core-concepts/workflows.md

 # Workflows

-Workflows in Flowrs orchestrate the execution of nodes.
+Workflows in Floxide orchestrate the execution of nodes.
 A workflow is a directed graph of nodes, where the edges represent transitions between nodes.
 This page explains how to create, configure, and execute workflows.

 ## The Workflow Struct

-The core of workflow orchestration in Flowrs is the `Workflow` struct.
+The core of workflow orchestration in Floxide is the `Workflow` struct.
 This struct manages the execution flow between nodes, handles errors and retries, and provides observability and monitoring.

 ```rust
 pub struct Workflow<C, A> {